 - The available evidence indicates that Hydrogen by electrolysis or by SMR are poor choices for energy vectors to power heavy goods vehicles and to power the economy as a whole.
 Both systems are fundamentally wasteful in energy terms.
 Consequently they would have high economic costs and would require major government subsidies to be economically viable.

 - An economy based on ‘Green’ Hydrogen would require very large amounts of renewable electricity to account for the energy losses in electricity-Hydrogen-electricity conversions.
-An economy based on ‘Blue’ hydrogen would cost about 50% more than an equivalently clean system that used the Methane to generate electricity.
+Using ‘Blue’ hydrogen to power fuel cell lorries would cost about 70% more than an equivalently clean system that used the Methane to generate electricity for powering ERS vehicles.

 - In an electrical economy, buildings can be heated using heat pumps and electricity demand can be managed using efficient, modern storage systems to store electricity.
 Using Blue (or Green) Hydrogen to meet these needs would be wasteful and very expensive.

 - A better solution for long-haul HGVs is direct electrification, particularly using an electric road system – ERS.
-This could be implemented in the UK within 10-15 years, for a cost comparable with the UK Government’s planned expenditure on roads for 2020-2025.
+This could be implemented in the UK within 10-15 years, for a cost significantly less than the UK Government’s planned expenditure on roads for 2020-2025.
 The combination of a national ERS and battery electric urban delivery vehicles would decarbonise almost all of the UK’s road freight operations.

-So the ultimate question for politicians is whether the future road freight system should be more flexible for operators but have high energy consumption and carbon emissions in the medium term, or be a bit less flexible but much lower energy and carbon in the shorter term.
+So the ultimate question for politicians is whether the future road freight system should be more flexible for operators but have high energy consumption, high costs and high carbon emissions in the medium term, or be a bit less flexible but much lower energy, carbon and £ in the shorter term.
 The jury is out at the moment.
 But with the climate change imperative becoming much more urgent, I know which one I would choose…

 19 February, 2020